 Following eight hours of exposure time, French inventor, Nicéphore Niépce, successfully captured an image of his countryside estate.
 (And you thought it took a long time to Instagram your ice cream.)
-The image, taken in 1826 using his adaptation of the camera obscura is now considered to be the first photograph created.
+The image was taken in 1826 using his adaptation of the camera obscura, and is now considered to be the first photograph created.

 The development of a photograph was an artform, as it required much precision, trial and error, and the desire to recreate reality in a single snapshot.
-Today - given the accessibility to cameras and the importance placed on documenting real life events - photography encompasses a wide range of styles, including commercial, photojournalism and fine art photography.
+Today - given the accessibility to cameras and the importance placed on documenting real life events - contemporary photography encompasses a wide range of styles, including commercial, photojournalism and fine art photography.

-Which begs the question: what differentiates fine art photography such as Robert Adams’ landscape photographs of the American West from photos of your trip abroad?
+Which begs the question: what differentiates fine art photography from photos of your trip abroad?
 Let’s find out.

 The history of the photograph

 Not long after Niepce took his first photograph (later known as a heliograph), he partnered with Romantic painter and printmaker, Louis-Jacques-Mande Daguerre (we dare you to say that five times in a row).
-Draguerre, while being a painter and printmaker, was the first to create a diorama - so you can thank him for all those high school projects of erupting volcanos.
+Daguerre, while being a painter and printmaker, was the first to create a diorama - so you can thank him for all those high school projects of erupting volcanos.

 When was photography considered fine art?

 The camera finally became available to the masses following the invention of the easy-to-use Kodak camera in 1888.
 The invention of Kodak’s point-and-shoot lead to a rise in amateur-style photographs being taken of sunsets and family trips to the lake.

 However, around this time, certain opposing groups who were in favour of more labour intensive approaches started to form.
 Among those groups championing craftsmanship in photography was Photo-Secession, headed by engineer-turned-photographer, Alfred Stieglitz, in 1902.
 Photo-Secession held exhibitions in famed photographer, Edward J. Steichen’s gallery, as well as publishing quarterly magazine, Camera Work.